-AP Exam Ordering Information and Timeline (beginning 2019-2020 school year)
+AP Exam Ordering Information and Timeline

-For the 2020-2021 school year all students will need to decide whether or not to take an AP exam(s) and have their exams ordered and paid for by November 1, 2020.
+The registration deadline for any AP class that is taken in Semester 1 or Year-long will be required to register and pay for the exam early November.
+The registration deadline for any AP class that is taken in Semester 2 will be required to register and pay for the exam early March.
 If your child decides to register for an AP exam after the deadline date, they will be assessed a \$40/exam late fee.
 In addition, a \$40/exam cancellation fee will be assessed for any exam order you cancel after the deadline date.